arpitbbhayani/articles/blogs/string-interning.md

 String Interning is a compiler/interpreter optimization method that aims to make some string processing tasks space and time efficient by [caching](https://en.wikipedia.org/wiki/Cache_(computing)) them.
 Instead of creating a new copy of string every time, this optimization method dictates to keep just one copy of string for every *appropriate* [immutable](https://en.wikipedia.org/wiki/Immutable_object) distinct value.

 The single copy of each string is called its ***intern*** and hence the name String Interning.
 The lookup of string intern, may or may not be exposed as a public interfaced method.
-Many modern day languages like Java, Python, PHP, Ruby, Julia, and many more, performs String Interning make their compilers and interpreters more performant.
+Many modern languages like Java, Python, PHP, Ruby, Julia, and many more, performs String Interning make their compilers and interpreters more performant.

 ![https://user-images.githubusercontent.com/4745789/102705512-d1691680-42ae-11eb-825f-1e032a7c12c5.png](https://user-images.githubusercontent.com/4745789/102705512-d1691680-42ae-11eb-825f-1e032a7c12c5.png)

 ## Why should Strings be interned?

 *String Interning speeds up string comparisons*.
 Without interning if we were to compare two strings the complexity of it would shoot up to `O(n)` where we examine every character from both the strings.
-Imagine doing this for lookup of compile-time constants like Function and Variable names.
+Imagine doing this for a lookup of compile-time constants like Function and Variable names.

 *String Interning speeds up string quality equality checks.* With interned strings, a simple object identity test suffices after the original intern operation; this is typically implemented as a pointer equality test, normally just a single machine instruction with no memory reference at all.

-*String Interning reduces memory footprint.* if there are many instances of the same string value; for instance, it is read from a network or from storage.
+*String Interning reduces the memory footprint.* if there are many instances of the same string value; for instance, it is read from a network or from storage.
 Such strings may include magic numbers or network protocol information.
-For example, XML parsers may intern names of tags and attributes to save memory.
+For example, XML parsers may intern the names of tags and attributes to save memory.
 Network transfer of objects over Java RMI serialization object streams can transfer strings that are interned more efficiently, as the String object's handle is used in place of duplicate objects upon serialization

 # String Interning in Python